eelcocramer/node-bluetooth-serial-port/README.md

 * Not available for Windows and Mac OS X
 * Currently all data is passed as strings

+# Pre-requests

+* Needs bluetooth development packages to build.
+* The bluetooth device should already be paired.

 # Install

 `npm install rfcomm`